Written by: Sarah Jayawardene, MS

 Since metabolic health is a spectrum, the information a CGM provides can be particularly useful for non-diabetics who are looking to increase their healthspan and prevent the development of chronic health conditions, as daily monitoring can alert you of metabolic dysfunction much more quickly than a single A1C test every year.
 Even the “healthiest” people can learn about how stabilizing your blood sugar can improve your health.

 Another advantage of CGM over A1C is that it provides real-time information on how different factors affect glucose levels.
-This can be useful for non-diabetics who are looking to make changes to their lifestyle to improve their health.
-For example, by seeing the immediate impact of a meal on blood sugar levels, you can make more informed decisions about what and how much you eat.
+This can be useful for non-diabetics looking to change their lifestyle to improve their health.
+For example, by seeing the immediate impact of a meal on blood sugar levels, you can make more informed decisions about what and how much you eat

 The A1C test is a useful tool for monitoring blood sugar as it provides a picture of a person's average blood glucose control over a long period of time, but it has some limitations that make it less suitable for non-diabetics.